 Facing an unplanned pregnancy and considering adoption can be an emotional choice.
 Placing your child for adoption is a huge decision that has a lot of elements to it.
 There is plenty of room for questions and concerns.
 It’s okay to not know everything.
 There are people that are here to help you.
 Adoption agencies provide all the support and answers you need.
-Within this article, will be a list of suggested questions birth parents should ask adoption agencies when considering placing their child for adoption.
+Within this article, will be a list of suggested questions Expecting Parents should ask adoption agencies when considering placing their child for adoption.

 What states are your adoptive families located?

 Obtaining this information is important because it will allow you to know where your child would be living.
 This could be an insight as to what kind of culture your child would be exposed to.